What is a Registered Agent?

 Can I change my registered agent's address?

 Yes, you can typically change your registered agent's address.
 The process for doing so varies by state but generally involves filing the necessary forms and fees with the appropriate state agency.
-You may need to provide the new address and the consent of the new registered agent if you're changing to a different individual or entity.
+You may need to provide the new address and the consent of the new Statutory Agent if you're changing to a different individual or entity.

 -